-Where y{it} is the dependent variable (return on assets for company i at time t); x{it} is a vector of explanatory variables (which stand for the measures of financial risks - credit, liquidity and operational risks for company i at time t); β{τ} is a vector of parameters to be estimated; ε{it} is a vector of disturbance terms; $Quant{\tau}(y{it}/x{it})$ identifies the τ^{th} conditional quantile of y given x.
+Where $y{it}$ is the dependent variable (return on assets for company i at time t); $x{it}$ is a vector of explanatory variables (which stand for the measures of financial risks - credit, liquidity and operational risks for company i at time t); $\beta{\tau}$ is a vector of parameters to be estimated; $\varepsilon{it}$ is a vector of disturbance terms; $Quant{\tau}(y{it}/x{it})$ identifies the $\tau^{th}$ conditional quantile of y given x.
 In order to situate the financial risks within the quantile regression framework, the study adopted the generalized autoregressive conditional heteroscedasticity (GARCH) approach to generate the volatility series corresponding to the relevant financial ratios, which then becomes the real measures of the various risk types (credit, liquidity and operational risks).

 For this study, the population consists of the Sixty (60) licensed insurance companies listed on the National Insurance Companies (NAICOM) website as of March 2021.
 The population is divided into four categories based on the type of insurance services the companies provide.
 Fifteen (15) life insurance companies, twenty-eight (28) non-life insurance companies, thirteen (13) composites insurance companies and four (4) Takaful companies.
 Due to the unavailability of data for all insurance companies for the period of study and resource constraint, the sample size is limited to ten (10) insurance companies in Nigeria - Leadway Assurance, Axa Mansard, AIICO, Cornerstone, NEM Insurance, FBN Insurance, Linkage, Coronation, Sovereign Trust, and Mutual Benefit - for which the relevant data are obtained for 2011-2020.
 The selected companies were from the top twenty insurance companies based on premium income of the 2020 financial year.
 The companies' audited financial statements and annual reports serve as the primary data source.
-The data obtained from each company's financial reports include total assets, current assets, aurrent liabilities net alaimed insurance net promise are provided.

-current liabilities, net claimed incurred, net premium earned, and profit after tax from which the relevant ratios were computed.
-Financial performance is proxied by return on assets and is measured as the ratio of profit after tax to total assets (Malik, 2011).
+The data obtained from each company's financial reports include total assets, current assets, current liabilities, net claimed incurred, net premium earned, and profit after tax from which the relevant assets and is measured as the ratio of profit after tax to total assets (Malik, 2011).
 Credit Risk is computed as the ratio of non-performing receivables to trade receivables (Noman, Pervin, Chowdhury & Banna, 2015), whereas the operational risk is calculated using the ratio of net premium earned to total assets (Ahmed, Ahmed, & Usman, 2011).
-Lastly, liquidity risk is computed using the ratio of a current liabilities (Marozva, 2015).
+Lastly, liquidity risk is computed using the ratio of a current asset to current liabilities (Marozva, 2015).